-Gain from disposition of certain farmland is subject to ordinary income rules under section 1252 before being considered under section 1231 (Part I).
-When filling out line 27b, enter 100% of line 27a on line 27b, except as follows:
+Gain from disposition of certain farmland is subject to ordinary income rules under section 1252 before the application of section 1231 (Part I).

+Enter 100% of line 27a on line 27b except as follows:

-• 80% if the farmland was disposed of within the 6th year after it was acquired.
+- 80% if the farmland was disposed of within the 6th year after it was acquired.

 - 60% if disposed of within the 7th year.

 - 40% if disposed of within the 8th year.

-- 20% if disposed of within the oth year.

-20% if disposed of within the 9th year.
+• 20% if disposed of within the 9th year.

-Line 28.
 If you had a gain on the disposition of oil, gas, or geothermal property placed in service before 1987, treat all or part of the gain as ordinary income.
 Include on line 22 of Form 4797 any depletion allowed (or allowable) in determining the adjusted basis of the property.

-If you had a gain on the disposition of oil, gas, geothermal, or other mineral properties (section 1254 property) placed in service after 1986, you must recapture all expenses that were deducted as intangible drilling costs, depletion, mine exploration costs, and development costs, under sections 263, 616, and 617.
+If you had a gain on the disposition of oil, gas, geothermal, or other mineral properties (section 1254 property) placed in service after 1986, you must recapture all expenses that were deducted as intangible drilling costs, depletion, mine exploration costs, and development costs under sections 263, 616, and 617.